-Other times here on FuturoProssimo we talked about battery and promising innovations related to the field of portable energy.
+Other times here on FuturoProssimo we talked about car's battery performance and promising innovations related to the field of portable energy.
 The problems that scientific research has to overcome are related to the durability of the batteries, the power supplied, their disposal and, certainly, their stability when exposed to extreme temperatures.

 Researchers at the University of California, San Diego, may have found the solution to this latest problem: batteries lithium ion high density that work well in both freezing and hot temperatures, but do not give up a good performance (indeed).